Stress and BPD and Schizophrenia – Differences Between

-BPD and Schizophrenia; One of the most common problems in patients with BPD and schizophrenia is difficulty coping with everyday life.
-This is often because of difficulties in handling stressful situations.
-However, some studies suggest that reducing stress can help patients cope with their condition.
-Thus, it is critical to comprehend how stress may trigger symptoms of both diseases.
+One of the common problems among those diagnosed with BPD and schizophrenia is the difficulty of properly handling the responsibilities of daily life.
+Often this is the result of difficulties handling demanding situations.
+Many studies show that reducing stress will help people control their condition.
+It is therefore important to understand how stress could cause symptoms of both disorders.

 Results

-Among other findings, we observed that patients with BPD presented less severe symptoms.
-Additionally, they also performed better on some cognitive tests than healthy controls.
-This study’s findings provide credence to the theory that BPD and schizophrenia share commonalities.
+Among other results, we found that BPD sufferers displayed fewer severe symptoms.
+On other cognitive tests, they also fared better than healthy controls.
+The conclusions of this investigation support the hypothesis that BPD and schizophrenia have commonalities.

-The authors suggested that this phenomenon was “virtually pathognomic” for BPD.
-As a result, it is essential to investigate the connection between these symptoms and the likelihood of suicide behavior.
+For BPD, the authors suggested that this phenomena was “virtually pathognomic”.
+This makes it imperative to look at the relationship between these symptoms and the possibility of suicidal conduct.

 Related Article: What is Tai Chi?